 Shopping in Tsim Sha Tsui

-What else girls loves to do while traveling?
+What else girls love to do while traveling?
 Shopping, of course!
-With our newfound friends, we walked around TST after a heavy lunch in Delicious Kitchen.
+With our new found friends, we walked around TST after a heavy lunch in Delicious Kitchen.

 From boutiques to malls, our inner shopaholics were squealing in delight because of the multitude red signs bearing the word SALE.
 Our feet took us to Canton Road and Nathan Road.